-- 63. For example, Pennsylvania's mandatory generic substitution law states in relevant part: "Whenever a pharmacist receives a prescription for a brand name drug, the pharmacist shall substitute a less expensive generically equivalent drug unless requested otherwise by the purchaser or indicated otherwise by the prescriber."
+63. For example, Pennsylvania's mandatory generic substitution law states in relevant part: "Whenever a pharmacist receives a prescription for a brand name drug, the pharmacist shall substitute a less expensive generically equivalent drug unless requested otherwise by the purchaser or indicated otherwise by the prescriber."
 35 Pa.
 Stat. and Cons.
 Stat.
-Ann. § 960.3. - 64.
-Additionally, Pennsylvania's law also states: "Every pharmacy shall post in a prominent place that is in clear and unobstructed public view, at or near the place where prescriptions are dispensed, a sign which shall read: 'Pennsylvania law permits pharmacists to substitute a less expensive generically equivalent drug or interchangeable biological product for a brand name drug unless you or your physician direct otherwise."
+Ann. § 960.3.

+64. Additionally, Pennsylvania's law also states: "Every pharmacy shall post in a prominent place that is in clear and unobstructed public view, at or near the place where prescriptions are dispensed, a sign which shall read: 'Pennsylvania law permits pharmacists to substitute a less expensive generically equivalent drug or interchangeable biological product for a brand name drug unless you or your physician direct otherwise.'"
 Id. at § 960.4.
 And further: "Each pharmacy shall have available to the public a price listing of brand name and generic equivalent drug products and interchangeable biological products available at the pharmacy for selection by the purchaser."
+Id.

-Id. - 65.
-Likewise, Florida's mandatory generic substitution law states in relevant part: "A pharmacist who receives a prescription for a brand name drug shall, unless requested otherwise by the purchaser, substitute a less expensive, generically equivalent drug product," with limited exceptions where a prescriber indicates that the brand drug is medically necessary.
+65. Likewise, Florida's mandatory generic substitution law states in relevant part: "A pharmacist who receives a prescription for a brand name drug shall, unless requested otherwise by the purchaser, substitute a less expensive, generically equivalent drug product," with limited exceptions where a prescriber indicates that the brand drug is medically necessary.
 Fla.
 Stat. § 465.025(2).

-- 66. Similarly, Maryland's mandatory generic substitute law states in relevant part: "a pharmacist . . . shall inform a retail consumer to the best of the pharmacist's . . . knowledge of the availability of a generically equivalent drug, . . . and shall inform a retail consumer of the approximate cost difference of the lowest-cost alternative as compared to the originally prescribed drug."
+66. Similarly, Maryland's mandatory generic substitute law states in relevant part: "a pharmacist . . . shall inform a retail consumer to the best of the pharmacist's . . . knowledge of the availability of a generically equivalent drug, . . . and shall inform a retail consumer of the approximate cost difference of the lowest-cost alternative as compared to the originally prescribed drug."
 Md.
 Code Ann.
 Health Occ.
 Code § 12-504(b)(1).
 It further mandates: "Unless the prescriber directs otherwise on the form or on an attached signed certification of need, the generic form of the drug . . . shall be used to fill the prescription."
 Md.
-Code Ann., Health-Gen. § 15-118(a)(1). - 67.
-As a result, the failure to substitute generic drugs for more costly brand name drugs is a violation of the state laws mandating generic substitution. - 68.
-Further, as discussed below, Medicare Part D laws mandate that the sponsor must ensure that the pharmacies it interacts with will comply with minimum standards for pharmacies as established by the States.
-In other words, Medicare Part D sponsors-including SilverScript-are responsible for the acts of themselves and the pharmacies they interact with. - F. The Centers for Medicare and Medicaid Services Require Part D Plan Sponsors to Inform Beneficiaries of the Cost Differential for Lower-Price Generic Alternatives - 69.
-Under Federal law, beneficiaries are entitled to receive information about costs of drugs, request that their plan cover specific drugs, and appeal coverage determinations.
-To this end, the statutes specifically provide that beneficiaries have the right to: - a.
+Code Ann., Health-Gen. § 15-118(a)(1).

+67. As a result, the failure to substitute generic drugs for more costly brand name drugs is a violation of the state laws mandating generic substitution.

+68. Further, as discussed below, Medicare Part D laws mandate that the sponsor must ensure that the pharmacies it interacts with will comply with minimum standards for pharmacies as established by the States.
+In other words, Medicare Part D sponsors-including SilverScript are responsible for the acts of themselves and the pharmacies they interact with.

+F. The Centers for Medicare and Medicaid Services Require Part D Plan Sponsors to Inform Beneficiaries of the Cost Differential for Lower-Price Generic Alternatives a.
 "Get information in a way [they] understand from Medicare, health care providers, and, under certain circumstances, contractors.
-Get easy to understand information about Medicare like [w]hat's covered[;] [w]hat
+Get easy to understand information about Medicare like [w]hat's covered[;] [w]hat Medicare pays for covered items and services[;] [h]ow much [they] have to pay[;] [and h]ow to file a complaint or an appeal;"17